Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 I create a repo called username.github.io via the github web interface.

-{% include figure image_path=/assets/images/posts/first_post/git_repo.jpg alt=git_repo_creation caption="Creating a new github pages repository via teh Github web interface." %}
+{% include figure image_path="/assets/images/posts/first_post/git_repo.jpg" alt="git repo creation" caption="Creating a new github pages repository via teh Github web interface." %}

 I use a terminal client for GitHub, so I can clone and push the repo back up to Github.